thulas/dac-label-noise/README.md

-# Deep Abstaining Classifier: Label denoising for  Deep Learning
+# Deep Abstaining Classifier: Label Denoising for  Deep Learning

 PyTorch implementation of the deep abstaining classifier (DAC) from the  ICML 2019 paper: